Scuba Diving in Madagascar: Best Dive Sites + Eco-Friendly Resorts

 Also known as Île Sainte-Marie, Nosy Boraha is a former pirate haven off the east coast of Madagascar.
 It is rapidly becoming a must-visit destination for wreck diving enthusiasts, with a wealth of submerged treasures hidden beneath the water’s surface.

-Aside from its fascinating wreck dives, the ocean surrounding Île Sainte-Marie also serve as a migratory route for humpback whales.
+Aside from its fascinating wreck dives, the ocean surrounding Île Sainte-Marie also serves as a migratory route for humpback whales.
 Between the months of July and September, these gentle giants can be spotted breaching and frolicking in the surrounding seas.

 Dive trips in Nosy Boraha can be arranged with the team at Bora Dive & Research.